NASA-IMPACT/veda-data-pipelines/README.md

 * `docker/` includes docker images for running data conversion, such as NetCDF/HDF5 to COG.
 See individual directories for more information and run instructions.
-* `terraform/` (will) includes terraform file for deploying an AWS Batch Compute Environment and corresponding AWS resources for running data conversions.
-See the README in that directory for instructions on deploying AWS infrastructure.
+* Terraform (all `.tf` files) includes terraform file for deploying an AWS Batch Compute Environment and corresponding AWS resources for running data conversions.